Find Your Hidden Energy Drains

 This audit is different because:

 It's designed specifically for highly sensitive, deeply attuned professionals.
 Not generic time management.
 Not "productivity hacks."
-This is about the specific ways your sensitivity gets exploited at work.
+This is about the specific ways your sensitivity gets exploited in demanding environments and relationships.

 It makes the hidden work visible.
 You can't change what you can't see.
 This audit helps you see—clearly and specifically—where your energy is going.